Journal: Ideas & Insights for Sustainable Homes and Retrofits

 A Victorian terrace can be a wonderful home, but many lose heat quickly and suffer from cold rooms, condensation and rising energy costs.
 This practical guide explains how to insulate a Victorian terrace in London in a way that protects the original brick, manages moisture and creates a warmer, healthier home.
 You will learn where heat is lost, which materials work best and how to plan the upgrades in a sensible order.

-How to Brief an Architect in London so That You Are Heard and Understood
+How to Brief an Architect in London

 Insulation Scandal?
 Why Good Design and Oversight Matter More Than Ever in Retrofit